tetherto/wdk-pricing-provider/README.md

 For detailed usage examples, please check the included test file `index.test.js` of this repository.

-This project is ued in lib-wallet UI to provide client agnostic pricing functionality.
+This project is used in lib-wallet UI to provide client agnostic pricing functionality.

 The following clients are available: